MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/report-saveas-method.md

 ## Remarks

 You typically use this method together with the [RunRequestPage Method](../../methods-auto/report/report-runrequestpage-method.md) method.
-The `RunRequestPage` method runs a report request page without actually running the report, but instead, returns the parameters that are set on the request page as a string.
+The `RunRequestPage` method runs a report request page without actually running the report, but instead, it returns the parameters that are set on the request page as a string.
 You can then call the `SaveAs` method to get the parameter string and save the report to a file of the specified format.

-For a simple example that illustrates how to use the SaveAs method, see example in the [RunRequestPage Method](../../methods-auto/report/report-runrequestpage-method.md) method topic.
+For a simple example that illustrates how to use the `SaveAs` method, see example in the [RunRequestPage Method](../../methods-auto/report/report-runrequestpage-method.md) method article.

 > [!NOTE]
 > By default, when a report uses an RDL report layout at runtime, fonts are embedded in the generated PDF.
-You can specify whether fonts are embedded in the PDF for RDL reports by changing the **Report PDF Font Embedding** setting in the [!INCLUDE[d365fin_server_md](../../includes/d365fin_server_md.md)] instance configuration or changing the **PDFFontEmbedding** property in report objects. <!--NAV For more information, see [Configuring Microsoft Dynamics NAV Server](Configuring-Microsoft-Dynamics-NAV-Server.md) and [PDFFontEmbedding Property](../properties/devenv-PDF-FontEmbedding-Property.md).-->
+You can specify whether fonts are embedded in the PDF for RDL reports by changing the **Report PDF Font Embedding** setting in the [!INCLUDE[d365fin_server_md](../../includes/d365fin_server_md.md)] instance configuration or changing the **PDFFontEmbedding** property in report objects.

 ### Error conditions

 The method can fail in the following two ways:
 - [!INCLUDE[report_saveas_error_list_report_not_exists](../../includes/include-report-saveas-error-list-report-not-exists.md)]
-- If the string of request page parameters as XML specified in "*Parameters*" cannot be parsed as valid request page data.
+- If the string of request page parameters as XML specified in "*Parameters*" can't be parsed as valid request page data.

-If the report you specify does not exist, then a run-time error occurs.
+If the report you specify doesn't exist, then a runtime error occurs.

 ## Example (robust coding)

-This example shows how to use the static SaveAs method in a safe way (where no errors occur).
+This example shows how to use the static `SaveAs` method in a safe way (where no errors occur).

 ```AL
 var